lgrignon/grails3-quick-start/README.md

 # grails3-quick-start

-A showcase to integrate [Grails Hibernate Search plugin](https://github.com/mathpere/grails-hibernate-search-plugin) in a Grails 3.2.x application.
+A showcase to integrate [Grails Hibernate Search plugin](https://github.com/mathpere/grails-hibernate-search-plugin) in a Grails 3.2.x application using a double persistence : MongoDB + MySQL.

 ## Quick start